 To be eligible for an assistantship, students must be admitted to a degree-granting program and be in good academic standing.
 The student must have an overall GPA of at least 3.0 and must be continuously enrolled in at least 6 graduate-level credits (600-700) throughout the duration of the assistantship (upon approval of the Graduate Dean, English Bridge Course credits may be used to help satisfy the enrollment requirements.)
 A student enrolled in a prescribed program is ineligible for a teaching or research assistantship.
 These positions are offered through various departments and are paid by grants or state funds.
 Students interested in these positions must contact the department for specific requirements.

-To be considered full-time for financial aid purposes, all graduate students, including those on assistantships, must be enrolled in nine (9) graduate credits, to be considered part-time for financial aid reporting purposes you must be enrolled in five (5) graduate credits.
+To be considered full-time for federal financial aid purposes, all graduate students, including those on assistantships, must be enrolled in nine (9) graduate credits, to be considered part-time for financial aid reporting purposes you must be enrolled in five (5) graduate credits.
 For those graduate students who are required to take Intensive English Language Center Bridge Courses, these courses can be considered part of full registration upon approval by the Dean of the Graduate School but these courses will not count for Federal Financial Aid purposes.

 Mandatory Graduate Teaching Assistant Training (Grad 701S)

 First-time graduate teaching assistants (GTAs) at the University of Nevada, Reno are required to satisfy GTA training requirements by enrolling in GRAD 701S (Preparing Future Faculty: College Teaching I) during their first semester as a GTA.
-The single, in-person training session will be held on Thursday, January 16, 2019 from 8:00 am to 12:30 pm in the Joe Crowley Student Union Ballroom A (JCSU 4th floor).
+The single, in-person training session will be held TBA for the fall 2020 semester.
 GRAD 701S is an orientation and training session that includes instruction in academic standards, professionalism, technology and library resources, FERPA compliance and sexual harassment prevention training.

 If you are a first-time GTA, this information should be provided to you by your department/graduate program as part of your contract paperwork.